ze-antunes/Visualization_of_Information_in_VR_Environments_of_Objects_in_Space/Documents/[QA] Quality/Issues_Process.md

 1. Every task must be associated with a ticket ID, as stipulated in the naming rules above
 2. Every task must include a DOD (definition of done); checking this is related to validation activity
 3. Every task must have a related validation activity; this validation activity cannot be performed by the task owner
-4. Every task definition must include an effort estimate (/estimate) in min using the Fibbonacci sequence of Pommodoros (1,2,3,5,8 - maximum acceptable is 8 pommodoros)
+4. Every task definition must include an effort estimate in hours or minutes
 5. After each task is completed, the time required must be updated

 # Template Task Definition _(copy and paste in the description of each issue)_